neilsf/XC-BASIC/README.md

 	if a = b or a < 2 then print "they are equal or a is less than two"

 Please refer to the "Expressions" section for the list of supported operators.

+Since version 1.2, multiple statements can be written in one line using the statement separator character (`:`).
+This, in combination with the line concatenation character allows you to write multi-line `IF ...
+THEN` blocks:

+	if x = y then ~
+		print "the numbers are equal" : ~ print "whatever else here" : ~
+		eq = 1 ~
+	else ~
+		print "the numbers are not equal" : ~ eq = 0

+The above is technically a single line in XC-BASIC.

+Note that no other characters are allowed after the `~`, not even a whitespace!

 ### INC